-The LPPM Responsible Sourcing Guidance requires that Refiners report publicly on their compliance on an annual basis for activities over a 12-month reporting period.
-This report on compliance is referred to as the 'Refiner's Compliance Report', and the descriptions of the activities and conclusions contained within this are the subject of independent assurance.
-The intention is that the Refiner's Compliance Report and the accompanying independent assurance report will be available to the LPPM RSRC and disclosed publicly.
+The Guidance requires that Refiners report publicly on their compliance on an annual basis for activities over a 12-month reporting period.
+This report on compliance is referred to as the 'Refiner's Compliance Report', and the descriptions of the activities and conclusions contained within this are the subject of independent Assurance.
+It is a requirement of the Programme that the Refiner's Compliance Report and the accompanying independent Assurance report will be available to the LPPM RSRC and disclosed publicly.